jackjohn7/ClipItShipIt/README.md

 2. Add all remotes
 3. Create alias to push all origin: `git config --global alias.pushall '!git remote | xargs -L1 git push --all'` **OR** Use the script `./scripts/push_all.sh`.

+# TO-DO

+- Use Testcontainers to start required databases in local development and tests (elixir is supported)
+- Check out tailwindcss
+  - Perhaps write a library if necessary for building tailwind classes from lustre code